-Most actions from 2021-22 were implemented with fidelity.
+Most actions from 2022-23 were implemented with fidelity.
 The safety and cleanliness protocols were maintained to earn a "good" rating on the Facilities Inspection Tool.
 Staffing levels were maintained in custodial and support services to provide students with a safe, clean, and supportive experience at both campuses.
 The "Caught Being Good" program continued to work well for character building.
-Based on the need for increased engagement and student mental health needs, professional development was implemented at a rate 2.5 times more than planned.
-The only action that was not implemented was the after-school sports program.
-Due to the COVID-19 surge in the fall and winter months, the District chose not to participate in inter-scholastic sports.
+After-School Sports were enhanced to include the soccer program referenced in Action 2.4.